Special exhibition

 The exhibition focuses on the stories of two families of fishermen – one Filipino and one German.
 Their stories are about life on, and with, the sea, about hopes and worries, dreams and wishes, for the future of the oceans.
 Although the two families live more than 10,000 km apart, they have a lot in common.

 You too can connect with the Philippines: the Mind Museum, our cooperation partner of “Ocean Futures” in the Philippines, is simultaneously showing an exhibition on the future of the oceans.
-During the joint opening hours, you can communicate live with visitors on the other side of the globe via the “Ocean Citizen Portal”.
+During the joint opening hours, you can communicate live with visitors on the other side of the globe via the “Ocean Portal”.

 Balangay Spacecraft installation